succinctlabs/op-succinct/book/advanced/prove-scripts.md

 # Prove Scripts

-The prove scripts allow you to manually generate range and aggregation proofs for OP Succinct.
+The prove scripts generate range and aggregation proofs for OP Succinct using the SP1 network prover.

 ## Overview

 OP Succinct uses a two-tier proving architecture:

-1. **Range Proofs** (`multi.rs`): Generate compressed proofs for a range of L2 blocks.
+1. **Range Proofs** (`multi`): Generate compressed proofs for a range of L2 blocks.

-2. **Aggregation Proofs** (`agg.rs`): Combine multiple range proofs into a single aggregation proof.
-This reduces on-chain verification costs by verifying one proof instead of many.
+2. **Aggregation Proofs** (`agg`): Combine multiple range proofs into a single aggregation proof, reducing on-chain verification costs.

-Both binaries use the SP1 network prover by default.

-### When to Use Aggregation

-Aggregation reduces on-chain verification costs by combining multiple range proofs into a single proof.

-> **Note:** All range proofs must be generated in compressed mode for aggregation.
+> **Note:** All range proofs must be in compressed mode for aggregation.
 The prove scripts handle this automatically.

+For cost estimation without proving, see [Cost Estimation Tools](./cost-estimation-tools.md).

 ## Setup